 Prevents rotavirus infection in infants and children.

 How to Use This Medicine

 - A nurse or other trained health professional will give your child this vaccine.
 It is given by mouth.

-- This medicine needs to be given on a fixed schedule.
-If your child missed the scheduled dose, call your child's doctor for another appointment.
+- Missed dose: This vaccine needs to be given on a fixed schedule.
+If your child misses a scheduled dose, call right away for another appointment.

 Drugs and Foods to Avoid

 Ask your doctor or pharmacist before using any other medicine, including over-the-counter medicines, vitamins, and herbal products.

 - Some medicines can affect how live rotavirus vaccine works.
 Tell your child's doctor if your child is receiving a treatment that may weaken the immune system, including steroid medicine (including cortisone, methylprednisone, prednisone, dexamethasone, hydrocortisone), radiation treatment, or medicine to treat cancer.